-Participating in a child welfare court case

-If your children are in the child welfare system, state or local family courts will make decisions about their custody.
+Participating in a child welfare court case If your children are in the child welfare system, state or local family courts will make decisions about their custody.
 It is very important that you become involved in the child welfare case as soon as possible and stay involved.
 Tell ICE you want to participate in the court proceeding and ask them how they can facilitate this.
-It may be helpful to mention the ICE detained parents directive when making this request.
+It may be helpful to mention the ICE directive on "Facilitating Parental Interests in the Course of Civil Immigration Enforcement Activities" when making this request.